 Since weighted blankets are so heavy, they tend to trap heat—making them a nightmare for hot sleepers.
 But since Baloo’s Weighted Blanket is crafted with a 100 percent cotton shell and microbead fill, it’s a surprisingly breathable option that's suitable for year-round use.
 Since the beads are quilted into small pockets, you won’t have to worry about all the weight pooling in one spot.
 Also great?
 The blanket is machine washer- and dryer-friendly, so you can rest assured knowing it’s as convenient as it is cozy.

-Best Heated: Beautyrest Heated Ribbed Micro Fleece Blanket
+Best Heated: Beautyrest Textured Fleece Luxury Heated Blanket

 20 heating settings